 - use cash or a debit card instead of your credit card when shopping.

-Long-term savings can be for larger saving goals, such as:
+Long-term savings can be for larger savings goals, such as:

 - a car